lch333/Microsoft-Engage-2021/README.md

 * Studied more about how WebRTC works.
 * Worked on the main video calling part.
 * Added features to mute/unmute ,  camera on/off and screen share.
-->Fixed few bugs.
+*Fixed few bugs.

 Phase 4:
--> Added the leave call button.
+* Added the leave call button.
--> Dealt with features mentioned in Adopt Phase.
+* Dealt with features mentioned in Adopt Phase.
--> Added chat feature during the video meet.
+* Added chat feature during the video meet.
--> Added the “Start Video Call” button to allow chatting before and after a video meet.
+* Added the “Start Video Call” button to allow chatting before and after a video meet.
--> Fixed few Bugs.
+* Fixed few Bugs.
--> Learnt to deploy on Heroku.
+* Learnt to deploy on Heroku.

 Reference: